-DIY Non-Candy Easter Basket Stuffers
+Toddlers Will Love These DIY Easter Basket Stuffers

 Like other holidays, Easter is a time of joy and festivity.
 Giving and receiving gifts can add to the sense of celebration and happiness.
 Easter is hopping our way soon, and although Easter baskets are a fun holiday tradition, the Easter bunny may feel the need to lay a golden egg to pay for it all.
 Special occasions all too often become the catalyst for an out-of-balance budget.
 However, with a little bit of time and effort, it is possible to create a bountiful bargain Easter basket with the following inexpensive do-it-yourself ideas that don’t require innate craftiness to accomplish.

-DIY Finger Paints:
+DIY Finger Paints

 Invite some creative fun into your life and make finger paint.
 Simply combine three tablespoons of sugar, ½ teaspoon of salt, ½ cup of corn starch and two cups of water in a small saucepan and warm until thickened.
 Cool and pour into glass baby food jars and then add in enough drops of food coloring to create the desired hue.
 Nestle the colors together inside of your container for a rainbow of artistic possibility at very little cost.

 A second idea for Easter basket stuffers is DIY crayons.
 If finger painting is more of a potential for mess than you are willing to take on, consider giving old crayons new life by searching for all of the broken crayon pieces in the art supply box, removing their wrappers and chopping them up into pea-sized pieces.
 Place the colorful crayon bits in a pre-greased muffin tin and bake at 150 degrees for 15 to 20 minutes or until fully melted.
 Once they cool, pop them from the makeshift mold and package together with cellophane and ribbon for a cute gift (that has the added benefit of being the perfect size for chubby little hands).
 Your kids will love learning to make crayons.
 Crayons, markers, coloring books, or other art supplies can provide hours of creative fun.

-DIY Play Dough:
+DIY Play Dough

 All natural modeling dough is always a hit.
 Encourage mini-sculptors to use their imagination with this safe-to-ingest clay that’s so cheap and easy to create that you won’t even cringe when the colors get mixed together into one giant clump.

 Here’s the recipe: Stir ½ cup of salt, ½ cup of water and 1 cup of flour together in a medium-sized bowl until well mixed.
 Add drops of food coloring and knead the dough on a surface covered with newspaper until the color becomes vibrant.
 Store the dough in small plastic food storage containers with decorative labels attached.
 Small toys like play dough, toy cars, bouncy balls, bubbles, or figurines are great for filling Easter baskets.

-DIY Sidewalk Chalk:
+DIY Sidewalk Chalk

-DIY Finger Puppets:
+DIY Finger Puppets

 Encourage the right kind of drama with a toy made with love that also promotes pretend play.
 Cut the fingers off of gloves and glue on googley eyes, pom-poms, felt pieces and bits of pipe cleaner to create characters, monsters or animal puppet performers.
 Remember that they don’t have to be perfect to be fun–kids don’t know that craft mavens like Martha Stewart exist, and since the Easter bunny doesn’t have elves like Santa, his work may not live up to the same professional standards.
 Make the imperfection part of the process and don’t let it stop you from attempting slightly more intimidating crafts.
 You can also try these easy bunny finger puppets.
 Alternatively, a cute plush bunny or chick can be a cuddly addition to the basket.

 If you’re going to make your own Easter goodies from scratch, you will need to hop to it as the holiday is quickly approaching.
 Although the original intention in going the do-it-yourself route may have been to cut costs, you might also find that keeping it simple and from the heart will bring a sense of wonder and whimsy to your baskets that will help make them truly memorable.
 Do you have any special Easter traditions?

 These are just a few ideas to get you started.
 Tailor the basket stuffers to the child’s interests and age for a personalized and enjoyable Easter basket.
 Easter-themed books or any book that matches the child’s interests can be a thoughtful gift.
 Who knew the Easter bunny was so egg-cellent at creative, cost-cutting DIY crafts?
 Which are your favorite DIY non-candy Easter Basket stuffers?
 If you have more ideas for DIY Easter basket stuffers, feel free to share them in the comments.
 We’d love to hear your DIY Easter ideas!